Welcome to the Springfield Area Arts Council

 This website was developed with funding from the Illinois Arts Council, a state agency

-Check out First Night Springfield on its own page and other activities on the Calendar and Events page.
+Check out First Night Springfield, coming soon on its own page, and other activities on the Calendar and Event Page.

 Poetry Out Loud: National Recitation Contest